marcossilvaxx/pricing-component-toggle/README.md

 ## Live demo

-Use this [link](https://marcossilvaxx.github.io/pricing-component-toggle/) to acess the live demo.
+Use this [link](https://marcossilvaxx.github.io/pricing-component-toggle/) to access the live demo.

 ## The challenge